Connector Customization

 bootstrapApplication(AppComponent).catch((err) => console.error(err));

-The bridgeSpace property of connectors can be used to define the width for line bridging.
+The bridgeSpace property of connectors defines the width for line bridging.

-• The following code example illustrates how to specify hit padding for connector.
+The following code example illustrates how to specify hit padding for connectors.

 import { Component, ViewEncapsulation, ViewChild } from '@angular/core';